 Where and How to Store Tomatoes after Picking Up

-Some gardeners keep their tomatoes in a sunny windowsill to ripen quickly after picking up.
-That is a great mistake and your tomatoes will spoil before you eat them.
+Some gardeners keep their tomatoes on a sunny windowsill to ripen quickly after picking them up.
+That is a great mistake, and your tomatoes will spoil before you eat them.
 Never keep them in direct sunlight.

 Tomato leaves need direct sunlight to generate energy for producing fruits.
-Nevertheless, the fruits just need warmness to become ripen not the light.
+Nevertheless, the fruits just need warmness to become ripen, not light.

-Keep your tomatoes in the dry warm cabinet, cardboard box or shaded countertops within a temperature between 55° -65° F. At first place a paper towel and keep the tomatoes on it to absorb the moisture if there are any rotting tomatoes.
+Keep your tomatoes in a dry, warm cabinet, cardboard box, or shaded countertop within a temperature between 55° -65° F. First place a paper towel and keep the tomatoes on it to absorb the moisture if there are any rotting tomatoes.
 Remove the rotting tomatoes quickly once you get them.

-If you try to ripen your tomatoes in a room temperature below 55° F, they will take a longer time to ripen and the tomatoes will taste mealy and less flavorful.
+If you try to ripen your tomatoes a room temperature below 55° F, they will take a longer time to ripen, and the tomatoes will taste mealy and less flavorful.

 The breaker tomatoes ripen better and get the best flavorful fruits when the room temperature remains between 60° -65° F.

-Due to huge demand and long way of shipping the commercially grown or store brought tomatoes harvest at the mature green stages.
-So that they can withstand early ripening during the transport.
+Due to huge demand and the long way of shipping, commercially grown or store-brought tomatoes harvest at the mature green stages.
+So that they can withstand early ripening during transport.
 And so, they are less tasty and flavorful than homegrown tomatoes.

-The matured green tomatoes naturally emit ethylene gas which turns the green tomatoes into red, yellow or other ultimate colors of the particular tomato varieties.
-This gas also helps to develop fruit cells and softening the inside of the tomatoes.
+The matured green tomatoes naturally emit ethylene gas which turns the green tomatoes into red, yellow, or other ultimate colors of the particular tomato varieties.
+This gas also helps to develop fruit cells and soften the inside of the tomatoes.

-Sometimes the store brought tomatoes may ripen artificially applying ethylene hormone and a little amount of beta carotene.
+Sometimes the store brought tomatoes may ripen artificially by applying ethylene hormone and a little amount of beta-carotene.

-Therefore, the store brought tomatoes are less flavorful than homegrown tomatoes.
+Therefore, store-bought tomatoes are less flavorful than homegrown tomatoes.

-Tomato harvesting time may also vary on some special factors like their growth type, the purpose of uses, size, color, temperature and other factors.
+Tomato harvesting time may also vary on some special factors like their growth type, the purpose of use, size, color, temperature, and other factors.

 When to Pick Cherry Tomatoes

-Cherry tomatoes are the most popular tomato varieties to the home gardeners.
-They take a couple of months to ripe depending on the growing condition and some other factors.
-Once they start ripening you can pick them regularly during the harvesting time.
+Cherry tomatoes are the most popular tomato varieties for home gardeners.
+They take a couple of months to rip, depending on the growing condition and some other factors.
+Once they start ripening, you can pick them up regularly during the harvesting time.

-However, you can pick them at any stage after the first blush.
-Then keep them in room temperature between 55°-65° F on the counter and they will continue to ripen naturally.
+However, you can pick them up at any stage after the first blush.
+Then keep them at room temperature between 55°-65° F on the counter, and they will continue to ripen naturally.

-On the other hand, for getting vine ripe tomatoes to let your tomatoes ripe until they are fairly red and feel pliable for red varieties.
-You can check their pliability by lightly pinch them placing between two fingers.
-Do the same thing for yellow, orange and other colors of cherry tomatoes.
+On the other hand, for getting vine-ripe tomatoes, let your tomatoes ripe until they are fairly red and feel pliable for red varieties.
+You can check their pliability by lightly pinching them and placing them between two fingers.
+Do the same thing for yellow, orange, and other colors of cherry tomatoes.

-So, to get the best sweetness from cherry tomatoes let them ripe on the vine until they are bursting with sweetness.
-Pick them when they appear their ultimate colors and seems perfectly ripe during harvest.
+So, to get the best sweetness from cherry tomatoes, let them ripe on the vine until they are bursting with sweetness.
+Pick them when they appear in their ultimate colors and seem perfectly ripe during harvest.

 When to Pick Roma Tomatoes

-Roma tomatoes grow for canning, making sauces or freezing them for later uses.
-They are determinate or bushier in type, contain fewer seeds and meatier than other varieties.
+Roma tomatoes grow for canning, making sauces, or freezing for later uses.
+They are determinate or bushier in type, contain fewer seeds, and meatier than other varieties.
 For their special uses, you need a large scale of fruits at a time.

-Roma tomatoes are determinate so the plants grow for a certain length and produce and ripe fruits roughly the same time.
-It takes around 70 to 90 days to harvest them after transplanting outdoors.
+Roma tomatoes are determined, so the plants grow for a certain length and produce ripe fruits at roughly the same time.
+It takes around 70 to 90 days to harvest them after transplanting them outdoors.

-After picking keep them in room temperature between 68°-77° F and they will continue to ripen.
+After picking, keep them at room temperature between 68°-77° F, and they will continue to ripen.
 Never use the fruits before they evenly color or get enough firmness.

-Usually tomatoes ripe from inside to outside.
+Usually, tomatoes rip from inside to outside.
 So once a Roma tomato appears to ripen from the blossom end to the top evenly, it might be ripened inside.
 Color is the best ripening indicator for Roma tomatoes.

 So, pick them when they are ripening evenly.